Miguelp24/Yahtzee-in-C/README.md

 # Yahtzee-in-C
 This is a small work I did for my university of the Yahtzee game in C for 1 player.
+I have the library that my teacher gave me "lab.h" and with that the file "readme.txt" to see the functions availabnle.